ISLEcode/.github/.github/ISSUE_TEMPLATE/50-chg-request.md

 ---
 name: CHG → Change request
 about: You would like to request a change in the project's scope, schedule, or costs.
-title: 'CHG brief description of the requested change (max.
+title: 'CHG + brief description of the requested change (max.
 70 chars)'
 labels: 'i: enhancement, i: needs triage'
 assignees: marcastel
 ---

-_Set title to: 'CHG' + brief description of the requested change (max.
-70 chars)_

 ### About